ocaml/ocaml.org/data/planet/-hosted_on_ocamlorg/turn-your-editor-into-an-ocaml-ide.md

 ## Integrating with your project

-To maintain synchronization with the compiler, merlin needs some information about the structure of your project: build and source directories, package dependencies, syntax extensions.
+To maintain synchronisation with the compiler, Merlin needs some information about the structure of your project: build and source directories, package dependencies, syntax extensions.
 This structure can be described in a `.merlin` file in the root directory of your project.
-The [`.merlin` file for the merlin project](https://github.com/the-lambda-church/merlin/blob/master/.merlin - [404 Not Found]) illustrates the syntax.
+The `.merlin` file for the Merlin project illustrates the syntax.

 The `.merlin` file will be loaded the next time you open an OCaml file in the editor.